The tararsque with its chevaliers on each side.

 We stayed at the Hotel de Provence which was very nice.

-You can read about all the Provence traditions mentioned in this article and more in my book Curious Histories of Provence
+You can read more stories like this in my book, Curious Histories of Provence.

 Margo Lestz